gc097/Denoising-Images-using-Deeplearning_-N2V/README.md

 print(imgs[0].dtype): This line prints the data type of the pixel values in the first image.
 The data type represents how the pixel values are stored, such as integers (int) or floating-point numbers (float).

 By running these lines, you're getting a better understanding of the characteristics of the loaded images, including their count, shape, and data type.
-If you have any specific questions about the output or if you want to perform further analysis, feel free to let me know!

 ```
 # Let's look at the image.